docarray/docarray/docs/user_guide/storing/index_elastic.md

 ```

 ### Query Filter

-The `filter()` method accepts queries that follow the [Elasticsearch Query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html) and consist of leaf and compound clauses.
+The `filter()` method accepts queries that follow the [Elasticsearch Query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html) and consists of leaf and compound clauses.

 Using this, you can perform [keyword filters](#keyword-filter), [geolocation filters](#geolocation-filter) and [range filters](#range-filter).

 #### Keyword filter

-To filter the Documents in your index by keyword, you can use `Field(col_type='keyword')` to enable keyword search for a given fields:
+To filter documents in your index by keyword, you can use `Field(col_type='keyword')` to enable keyword search for given fields:

 ```python
 class NewsDoc(BaseDoc):